LadyAelita/5e-n1300/en_US/Pages/Journal/Characters/Amanda.md

 Along with [Brittany](Brittany.md), [Abigail](Abigail.md), [Yalhra](Yalhra.md) and [Matilde](Matilde.md), she's a part of the Defiant's Five, which is the third ever female-only team in the history of The Grand Tournament.
 Their goal is to become the first such team ever to go on and win the grand prize.

-She also owns an apparel shop in the Defiant District, known for an extravagant, alternative, looks-over-comfort style, which has become synonymous with the faction.
+She also owns an apparel shop in the Defiance District, known for an extravagant, alternative, looks-over-comfort style, which has become synonymous with the faction.

 ## History

-Amanda first met [Infallible](#!Pages/Journal/Factions/Infallible.md) in its original iteration of [Reymar](Reymar.md), [Yalhra](Yalhra.md) and [Kahrl](Kahrl.md) in early June 1300, when her [Defiant](#!Pages/Journal/Organizations/Defiant.md) friends, [Brittany](Brittany.md) and [Rosemary](Rosemary.md), were seen painting graffiti on a [Malcolm](Malcolm Lefort.md) chapel, prompting Infallible to follow them.
-Although Kahrl mysteriously vanished, Reymar and Yalhra stayed in the Defiant District to talk to them.
+Amanda first met [Infallible](#!Pages/Journal/Organizations/Infallible.md) in its original iteration of [Reymar](Reymar.md), [Yalhra](Yalhra.md) and [Kahrl](Kahrl.md) in early June 1300, when her [Defiant](#!Pages/Journal/Organizations/Defiant.md) friends, [Brittany](Brittany.md) and [Rosemary](Rosemary.md), were seen painting graffiti on a [Malcolm](Malcolm Lefort.md) chapel, prompting Infallible to follow them.
+Although Kahrl mysteriously vanished, Reymar and Yalhra stayed in the Defiance District to talk to them.
 As a priest of a popular church, Reymar was initially met with mistrust by the young, progressive girls, but eventually earned a degree of respect and appreciation among them, due to his somewhat similarly chaotic attitude and his efforts toward punishing the priest that had wronged Rosemary in the past.
 Yalhra especially took a liking to Amanda's clothes shop, and Amanda let her take one of the free rooms in the shop's building as her own.

 Outside of being seen training with Brittany or [Nathaniel](Nathaniel.md) (who technically went on to become a member of Infallible), Amanda didn't interact much with the protagonists until the 11th of June, 1300, when the Defiant Five bumped into the Infallible team, which was about to officially sign up for the [28th Grand Tournament](#!Pages/Journal/Events/The Grand Tournament.md#28th_Grand_Tournament) in the foyer of the City Hall.
 [Baltrin Arion](Baltrin.md), a member of Infallible, went into a verbal fight with Amanda, where both fighters taunted each other.
 Eventually, Amanda spat in Baltrin's face and walked away, which prompted Baltrin to recklessly throw one of his handaxes in her direction.
 The throw completely missed, though, and the axe knocked an innocent bystander out instead of the intended target, with Amanda audibly laughing at the orc from afar and loudly proclaiming she'd never miss like that.

+On the 15th of June, 1300, she competed in the first round of the [ISF World Championship](#!Pages/Journal/Organizations/Iartar Swordsfighting Federation.md) tournament, defeating Maximilien Pasteur by technical victory in six seconds.

 ## Personality